-The course provides the students with a comprehensive examination of the key features of entrepreneurship.
+The course provides the students with comprehensive examination of the key features of entrepreneurship.
 This course guides master students to better apply, synthesize and evaluate the entrepreneurship process.
 Topics include exploration and screening new business opportunities, assessing entrepreneurial team competencies and capabilities, product/service launch, funding possibilities and appropriate exit strategies.
 The course provides a combination of theoretical and hands-on learning through case studies from real business situations around the globe generally and the Middle East and North Africa Countries (MENA) particularly.

-HR 640 - Civil Service Management
+HR640 - Civil Service Management

 This course is designed to provide students with the knowledge and skills needed to manage and lead civil services organizations.
 Formulating strategies and policies, diagnosing and solving problems, building teams, changing organizational culture, restructuring operations and services and controlling and evaluating civil services organizations, are all topics that are reviewed and analyzed throughout the course.
-Most of the reviewed topics will be directly applied to the Civil services organizations in the Kingdom of Bahrain.
+Most of the reviewed topics will be directly applied to the Civil services organizations in the kingdom of Bahrain.

-HR 641 - Performance Management
+HR641 - Performance Management

 This course offers a contemporary view of Performance Management (PM); it focuses on both conceptual understanding and practical application of how to manage the performance of people within organizations.
-The course familiarizes students with topics as, the importance and objectives of PM, the relation between job analysis and PM, strategic planning as a preliminary step for designing an effective PM process, different steps of PM process.
+The course familiarizes students with topics as, the importance and objectives of PM, the relation between job analysis and PM, strategic plan as a preliminary step for designing an effective PM process, different steps of PM process.
 Additionally, the course views the performance appraisal process, its different methods, problems and offer solutions to performance problems.
 Finally, the course views the link between PM process and reward system within the organization.

-HR 642 - Career Planning
+HR642 - Career Planning

-The course is designed to provide master students with a comprehensive learning of the issues related to build and develop their career path in business organizations.
-Through a process of self-exploration, the student will discover his/her interests, competencies, potential capabilities, and past experiences to build on his/her professional future career.
-The course topics focus on career decision making, informational interviewing and job shadowing, job search strategies, researching companies, resume writing, interviewing, and making plans.
+The course is designed to provide master students with comprehensive learning of the issues related to build and develop their career path in Business organizations.
+Through the process of a self-exploration, the student will discover his/her interests, competencies, potential capabilities, and past experiences to build on his/her professional future career.
+The course topics focus on career decision making, Informational Interviewing and Job Shadowing, Job Search Strategies, Researching Companies, Resume Writing, interviewing, and making plans.

-HR 643 - Negotiation Management
+HR643 - Negotiation Management

-students introduces This course to fundamental concepts relevant to effective negotiation in different business and professional settings.
+This course introduces students to fundamental concepts relevant to effective negotiation in different business and professional settings.
 Emphasis is placed on understanding and improving communication, conflict and negotiation management skills.
-The course starts with a conceptual framework of negotiation: concepts, processes, strategies, and ethical issues related to negotiation within organizations.
+The course will start with a conceptual framework of negotiation: concepts, processes, strategies, and ethical issues related to negotiation within organizations.
 The course progresses towards exploring a variety of topics and theories related to conflict and negotiation, managing conflict effectively, different types of negotiation techniques and skills designed to help maintain healthy business relationships.
+(Prerequisite: None)

-HR 691 - Special Topics in Human Resource Management
+HR691 - Special Topics in Human Resource Management